cloudblue/connect-extension-mulesoft/README.md

 ## Getting Started

-In this repository you will find the code to deploy the Cloudblue Connect Mulesoft Extension.
-Also you can download from Maven repository.
+In this repository you will find the code of the Cloudblue Connect Mulesoft Extension.
+To include and use in your Mulesoft Applications use the Maven Central Repository version.
 Once clonning the repo, depending of the scenario, the instalation is different.

 ### Install Connector to use in Anypoint Studio